semgrep/semgrep-docs/docs/running-rules.md

 * When Semgrep Registry is used, [usage metrics](../metrics) are collected by default.
 :::

-Add rulesets to Semgrep in CI scans using their "Add to Policy" button on Semgrep Community and Semgrep Team tiers.
+Add rulesets to Semgrep in CI scans using their **Add to Policy** button on Semgrep Community and Semgrep Team tiers.

 ## Using local rules